 Computer Science Programme

 The following is a brief overview of the modules taken in Senior Freshman year.
-Current students should refer to my.tcd.ie for full details, including assessment criteria and learning outcomes.
+Prospective students should read the brief descriptions of the courses below the table which follows.
+Current students should follow the links (to the eLearning environment, "Blackboard", or to the module website) or refer to my.tcd.ie for full details, including assessment criteria and learning outcomes.

 The aim of the module is threefold:

 - To teach effective programming and problem solving, using a core toolset of classical algorithms and data structures.

 - To introduce the methods for evaluating the performance and requirements of programs written by the students